JuliaPy/PyCall.jl/README.md

 also works and also returns `0.0` since Python's `math.sin` function accepts integer arguments as well as floating-point arguments.

-*Currently, only numeric, boolean, and string types are supported, with more planned.*
+Currently, numeric, boolean, and string types, along with tuples and 1d arrays/lists thereof, are supported, with more planned.

 You can also look up other names in a module, and use `convert` to convert them to Julia types, e.g.